This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 $ objdump -d main.o | c++filt

-Using -fuse-ld=gold specifies the linker, and -Wl,--icf=all specifies the linker option. icf stands for “identical code folding,” which merges identical code.
-Since the linker works at the section level, GCC needs to enable -ffunction-sections.
-You can also replace GCC with Clang:
+Use -fuse-ld=gold to specify the linker, and -Wl,--icf=all to specify linker options. icf stands for identical code folding.
+Since the linker only operates at the section level, GCC needs to be used with -ffunction-sections enabled.
+The compiler above can also be replaced with clang.

 0000000000000740 <X<99ul>::f() [clone .isra.0]>: